BabylonJSGuide/Generator/content/advanced/mesh/Custom.md

 Usually a normal to a plane is a vector that is at right angles to a plane and for the this example this is true.
 BabylonJS will calculate normals for a facet and for free standing facets not sharing any vertices with another facet the normals will be mathematical normals.
-For more on how normals affect lighting see {{{link needed}}}.
+For more on how normals affect lighting see [Normals](/advanced/Normals.html).

 ### Calculating